Aesthetics of the Everyday

 - –––, 2018, “Everyday Aesthetics and Jacques Rancière: Reconfiguring the Common Field of Aesthetics and Politics”, Journal of Aesthetics & Culture, 10(1): 1–11.
 [Vihalem 2016 available online]

-- Vihma, Susann, 2012, “Artification for Well-Being: Institutional Living as a Special Case”, in Ossi Naukkarinen and Yuriko Saito (eds.), Artification, Special Volume 4 of Contemporary Aesthetics.
+- Vihma, Susann, 2012, “Artification for Well-Being: Institutional Living as a Special Case”, in Ossi Naukkarinen and Yuriko Saito (eds.), Artification, Special Volume 4 of Contemporary Aesthetics, article 13.
 [Vihma 2012 available online]

 - Visser, Margaret, 1997, The Way We Are: Astonishing Anthropology of Everyday Life, New York: Kodansha International.